donnie4w/jdao/readme.md

 ### Introduction

-JDAO is an innovative persistence layer solution aimed at reducing programming workload, increasing productivity and performance, supporting multiple data sources, and enabling data read-write separation while establishing a standard for persistence layer programming.
-By leveraging JDAO, developers can reduce more than 50% of the persistence layer programming workload, standardize programming practices, minimize errors, and facilitate maintenance and extension.
+JDAO is an innovative persistence layer solution designed to reduce coding efforts, increase productivity and performance, support multi-datasource integration, and enforce persistence layer programming standards.
+By leveraging JDAO, developers can decrease the amount of code required for the persistence layer by 30% to 50%, establish unified coding standards, minimize errors, and ensure easier maintenance and expansion.

+* JDAO’s structure is both simple and rigorous, with interfaces and function names that adhere to JDBC conventions, making the operations intuitive and self-explanatory.
-Even if you haven't used Jdao before, you can instantly understand the meaning of its code and related data behavior just by looking at it.
-Moreover, you can grasp its usage within minutes, thanks to its simplicity.
+* Even if you are new to JDAO, you can quickly understand its code and the associated data behaviors.
+* The simplicity of JDAO ensures that you can master its usage within minutes.

 ### [Official Website](https://tlnet.top/jdao)